Sally Magnusson: Career

+27 years.
+Magnusson’s last programme was broadcast on the 4th April 2025.

 Books

 Magnusson is the author of Life of Pee: The Story of How Urine Got Everywhere.
-She has also written books about the Scottish runner Eric Liddell, who refused to run on the Sabbath day due to his Christian beliefs, and about the Cornish Christian poet Jack Clemo and his marriage to Ruth Peaty.
+She has also written books about the Scottish runner Eric Liddell, who refused to run on Sunday due to his Christian beliefs, and about the Cornish Christian poet Jack Clemo and his marriage to Ruth Peaty.

 Magnusson wrote the children's book Horace and the Haggis Hunter, which was illustrated by her husband, Norman Stone.

 The Seal Woman's Gift, Magnusson's first novel for adults, was published in February 2018.

 The Ninth Child, her second novel, published in 2020, is set in 19th-century Scotland, weaving folklore and Victorian social history.

 Personal life

-Magnusson is married to Norman Stone, a TV director, she is the mother of the Scottish film director Jamie Magnus Stone, and has four other children.
+Magnusson married Norman Stone, a TV director, on 9 June 1984 in Baldernock, near Milngavie, East Dunbartonshire.
+She is the mother of the Scottish film director Jamie Magnus Stone, and has three other sons and a daughter.
 She lives in the village of Torrance, East Dunbartonshire.
+She had previously lived in Bourne End, Buckinghamshire.

-Awards and honours
+Honours and awards

-She has received Honorary degrees from several institutions: in 2009 a Doctorate of Letters from Glasgow Caledonian University, in 2015 an honorary degree from the University of Stirling and from the Open University on 29 October 2016.
+Magnusson has received honorary degrees from several institutions: in 2009 a Doctorate of Letters from Glasgow Caledonian University, in 2015 an honorary degree from the University of Stirling and from The Open University on 29 October 2016.
 In 2007 the Institute of Contemporary Scotland awarded her a place in the Scottish Academy of Merit for services to the media.

+Magnusson was appointed Member of the Order of the British Empire (MBE) in the 2023 Birthday Honours for services to people with dementia and their carers.
+She was elected a Fellow of the Royal Society of Edinburgh in 2024.